umlaeute/pd-iemnet/README.txt

 ==========================

-this is a fork of martin peach's "net" library, that allows low-level interaction with networks on OSI-layer 5 (transport layer)
+this is a fork of martin peach's "net" library, that allows low-level interaction with networks on OSI-layer 5 (transport layer).

+for a list of features, see FEATURES.txt

 Why fork?
 =========